julia-hof/dataiku-data-contracts/README.md

 ## Disclaimer

 This is an independent open-source project built using the Dataiku plugin framework and is not an officially supported Dataiku product.
+Any issues please open a pull request or reach out to julia.hofmeister@dataiku.com.